wazo-platform/wazo-doc/source/administration/provisioning/basic_configuration.rst

 DHCP server, you can then connect your devices to your network.

 But first, go to :menuselection:`Services --> IPBX --> Devices` page.
-You will then see that no devices are currently known by your XiVO:
+You will then see that no devices are currently known by your Wazo:

 .. figure:: img/Autoprov_no_devices.png
    :scale: 85%

 You can then power on your devices on your LAN.
-For example, after you power on an Aastra 6731i and give it the time to boot and maybe upgrade its firmware, you should then see the phone having its first line configured as 'autoprov', and if you refresh the devices page, you should see that your XiVO now knows about your 6731i:
+For example, after you power on an Aastra 6731i and give it the time to boot and maybe upgrade its firmware, you should then see the phone having its first line configured as 'autoprov', and if you refresh the devices page, you should see that your Wazo now knows about your 6731i:

 .. figure:: img/Autoprov_new_aastra_6731i.png